timelessnesses/Lavalinking/README.md

 ## Status

+> [!IMPORTANT]
-This project is now unmaintained with too many bugs, and I am kinda not interested in it anymore.
+> This project is now unmaintained with too many bugs, and I am kinda not interested in it anymore.
 The actual bot will also be shut down, thanks for using it.

 ## How to host this???